Lecture Notes in Statistical Mechanics and Mesoscopics

 The field theory that corresponds to the Ising model contains a real field.
 It reflects the discrete mirror (up/down) symmetry of the system.
 More generally we can consider a system that has a continuous rotational symmetry.
-In such case ${\varphi =(\varphi_1,\varphi_2,\varphi_3)}$ is a vector and the Action should be modified in an obvious way.
-Of particular interest is to have complex field ${\varphi =(\varphi_1,\varphi_2)}$ that describes a system with continuous gauge symmetry: this can be regarded as a rotational symmetry in two dimensions.
+In such case the Action is $A[S]$ with vector field ${S =(S_1,S_2,S_3)}$.
+Of particular interest is to have a gauge-invariant Action $A[\Psi]$ with a complex field ${\Psi =(\psi_1,\psi_2) \equiv \sqrt{n}\exp(i\varphi)}$.
+Note that in two dimensions gauge-invariance can be regarded as a rotational-invariance.